It is a superficial, asymptomatic infection generally caused by a coryneform-actinomycete bacterium called Corynebacterium tenuis.

 Who is at risk of developing this disease?

 Axillary trichomycosis is a common condition throughout the world.
 About 25% -30% of adult men are affected.
-Women are less likely to be affected, in part because they commonly shave underarm hair.
+Women are less likely to be affected because they commonly shave underarm hair.

-Axillary hyperhidrosis and poor hygiene are the most important risk factors.
+Axillary hyperhidrosis and poor hygiene are the most critical risk factors.
 Hot climates and humidity are also risk factors.

 What is the cause of the disease?